-2.5.5 Use of external mediation experts
+2.5.4 Use of external mediation experts

-One EIB-CM staff (Mediation Officer) is assigned responsibility for managing the mediation process, under the supervision of the Head of EIB-CM.
-Whenever appropriate, mostly specially for the formal mediation process, external expert mediators will be used and the Head of EIB-CM will determine the knowledge and skills required to undertake the mediation.
-External mediation experts are selected on the basis of knowledge and experience, competence, independence, and international recognition.
+One EIB-CM staff member (Mediation Officer) is assigned responsibility for managing the mediation process, under the supervision of the Head of EIB-CM.
+Whenever appropriate, mostly for the formal mediation process, and in the absence of any conflict of interest, external expert mediators will be used and the Head of EIB-CM will determine the knowledge and skills required to undertake the mediation.
+External mediation experts are selected on the basis of their knowledge and experience, competence and independence.

-4 Formal mediation / conciliation - in cases where distrust and confrontation have led to substantial deterioration of the relationship between parties, the EIB-CM can manage and facilitate a more formal and complex process to achieve conciliation with a view of problem solving.
+4 Formal mediation/conciliation - in cases where distrust and confrontation have led to substantial deterioration of the relationship between the parties, the EIB-CM can manage and facilitate a more formal and complex process to achieve conciliation with a view to problem-solving.